-State School of Character and Honorable Mention School of Character Criteria for selection are based on Character.org’s 11 Principles of Character, which include providing students with opportunities for . . .
+State School of Character and Honorable Mention School of Character Criteria for selection are based on Character.org’s 11 Principles of Character, which include providing students with opportunities . . .

 SHESC is currently able to supply KN95 respirator masks while supplies last to educational, non-profit, and governmental organizations.
 Click the image of the order form below to download a form-fillable pdf.
 Complete it and . . .

 UPDATE ON SHESC EVENTS AS OF AUGUST 2020 At Smoky Hill Education Service Center, health and safety are our foremost concern, while we continue to offer services, help and guidance in the most consistent way . . .